Skip to main content

 Barracuda fly option

 Needlefish imitations.
-We caught a few monsters, but not a particularly favored fish for either of us, but a worthy opponent nonetheless.
+We caught a few monsters, not a particularly favored fish for either of us, but a worthy opponent nonetheless.

 [information]